13.6 C

 2. Control of action

-3. Steadfastness of purpose (which was equivalent to “Fortitude”.
-Fortitude meant such courage as would not allow adversity to turn us away from our goals).
+3. Steadfastness of purpose (equivalent to “Fortitude”: the kind of courage that does not allow adversity to turn us away from our goals.)

-4. Identity with a spiritual life or the higher ideals (which was equivalent to “Temperance”.
-Temperance meant gaining conquest of the passionate nature.)
+4. Identity with a spiritual life or the higher ideals (equivalent to “Temperance”: gaining conquest over the passionate nature.)

 5. Evidence of having a mission in life.